About Sheridan Hill

 - Black Mountain Chamber of Commerce

 For spiritual nurture, Hill attends the Swannanoa Valley Friends Meeting.
-Volunteer commitments Hill has honored include three years on the Town of Black Mountain Planning Board, three years as a death-and-dying volunteer for CarePartners Hospice, and donations of time for local nonprofits including the Welcome Table (free lunch and nutritious food give-away program) and Swannanoa Valley Christian Ministries.
+Volunteer commitments Hill has honored include three years on the Town of Black Mountain Planning Board, three years as a death-and-dying volunteer for CarePartners Hospice, and donations of time for local nonprofits including the Welcome Table (free lunch and nutritious food give-away program).

 “I am endlessly curious.
-I want to know everything you wish to tell me before I begin to tell your story.
-Memoir writing is my great joy in life.”
+I want to know everything you wish to tell me before I begin to tell your story.”